Understanding your baby’s skin by Joanna Jensen, Founder of Childs Farm with Dr Jennifer Crawley MBChB, BSc., MRCP UK (Derm)

 Baby’s skin is at its most delicate during their first month, as it is yet to form the barrier that will eventually protect from irritation and prevent infection, and it will be a further 12 months before it has matured enough to develop this.
 To keep skin cells plump and defensive, it’s really important to regularly moisture baby’s skin to support a robust skin barrier.
 Use a moisturiser which is rich in natural protectors – gylcerin, shea and cocoa butter – which will not irritate baby’s delicate skin.

 Baby acne is not unusual when baby is a few weeks old, and appears as little red spots appearing around the cheeks and nose.
 It will usually disappear at around 4 months, but to ensure spots don’t become infected, clean with a mild baby wash on a soft bamboo cloth to keep skin clean, making sure that you dab and not rub.

-A baby should never be exposed to the sun as they have little melatoin to protect it from burning, even with a sun screen.
-Keep newborns to six month old's out of the sun entirely.
+A baby should never been exposed to the sun as they have little melatoin to protect it from burning, even with a sun screen.
+Keep newborns to six month olds out of the sun entirely.
 Note that UV rays penetrate shade and glass, so be conscious of where you put baby for a nap.
 When baby is subject to sun exposure as they get older, always ensure they are covered in a 50+spf sun screen designed for baby’s and sensitive skin.

 We’re delighted to have Childs Farm at The Baby Show with Lidl GB, NEC Birmingham, 13-15 May 2022.

-Joanna Jensen will be talking about baby’s skin at the Childs Farm stand 11am on Friday 13 May 2022 at the Birmingham NEC.
+Joanna Jensen will be talking about baby’s skin at the Childs Farm stand at 11am on Friday 13 May 2022 at the Birmingham NEC.

 Why not stop by and learn more about how to look after your little one’s skin and with a chance to WIN the award-winning Childs Farm range.

-Visit Childs Farm at NEC stand C20.
+Visit Childs Farm at the NEC, stand C20.